asjadnaqvi/The-Stata-Guide/README.md

 This repository contains various links and files to help you navigate [**The Stata Guide on Medium**](https://medium.com/the-stata-guide) and my contributions to the [**The Stata Gallery**](https://medium.com/the-stata-gallery).
 You can get an overview in the [Welcome to the Stata Guide](https://medium.com/the-stata-guide/welcome-to-the-stata-guide-12adf81ec3d) article to help you navigate.

 :zap: All the data files used in various guides were moved to a single folder [data](/data).
-If you are using one of the earlier guides, and the link has not been updated there, then please go to the file in the folder and update the link.
-Also let me know by creating an [Issue](https://github.com/asjadnaqvi/The-Stata-Guide/issues).
+If you are using one of the earlier guides, and the link has not been updated there, then please go to the [data](/data) folder, click on the file, and right click on the "raw", and copy link address.
+Also let me know by creating an [Issue](https://github.com/asjadnaqvi/The-Stata-Guide/issues) so I can fix these asap.

 ## The list of guides